ans-group/docs.ukfast.co.uk/source/operatingsystems/windows/hmail/antispamsetup.md

 # hMailServer - Anti-spam Setup

 hMailServer comes with some Anti-Spam protection enabled out-of-the-box.
-This article is designed to help you make sure this is configured and proviide some further options to help make it its spam detection even better.
+This article is designed to help you make sure this is configured and provide some further options to help make it its spam detection even better.

 - Start by logging into your `hMailServer Administrator` program.
 This can be found in the Start Menu on your server.
 - Once signed in proceed to